x-ploration-of-mars/x-stack/README.md

 # Introducing the 𝕏 stack

 ✅ An all-in-one toolbox for you to stop worrying about DX, scalability, performance, security, compatibility, customizability, maintainability, data modeling, data quality, and costs.
-Start with a robust and empowering stack that is not going to fail you.
+Start with a robust and empowering stack that is not going to fail you along the way.

 ✅ A place for you to easily weigh the pros and cons of each fullstack framework, components library/collection, API architecture, Database, ORM, analytics service, Auth toolkit, deployment strategy, and development tool.

-✅ A cli to let you choose great alternatives that better match your ambitious project requirements _(tbd)_.
+✅ A cli to let you choose great alternatives that better match your project requirements _(tbd)_.

 - ⚡️ **Fullstack framework: Qwik**
   - Enjoy the best DX imaginable with server actions/loaders, typescript server/client RPC calls, Valibot validation, Middlewares, Image optimization, etc.